KankakeeCommunityCollege/recover-newsroom/_posts/2023-09-08-portrait-of-a-soldier-on-display-sept-11-15.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-A memorial exhibition showing 291 hand-drawn soldiers’ portraits will be on display at Kankakee Community College from Sept.
-11 to 15.
+A memorial exhibition showing 291 hand-drawn soldiers’ portraits will be on display at Kankakee Community College from 5:30 p.m.
+Sept.
+11 to Friday, Sept.
+15.

 “Portrait of a Soldier” has portraits of the men and women who have died serving our country since Sept.
 11, 2001.
 It will be on display in KCC’s Arts & Sciences Building art gallery space.

 Former Illinois Gov. Pat Quinn will host an opening reception on Sept.
 11 at 5:30 p.m. at the gallery location.
 Families of fallen service members are invited to attend as honored guests.

 The public is invited to the opening and to view the exhibit during its stay at KCC.
 It will be open 7:45 a.m. - 10 p.m.
 Sept.
-11 to 14; and 7:45 a.m. - 5 p.m.
+12 to 14; and 7:45 a.m. - 5 p.m.
 Sept.
 15.

 “The Portrait of a Soldier memorial is a moving tribute to the men and women who have given their last full measure of devotion to our democracy,” Quinn said.
 “I encourage everyone to come see the Portrait of a Soldier tribute and honor the memory of these fallen heroes.”